($705) Cost to ship a car from Columbus, OH to Bridgeport, CT

 The time of the year

-Seasonal demand and weather conditions in both Columbus and Bridgeport can impact car shipping prices.
+The time of year and weather conditions in Columbus and Bridgeport play a major role in determining car shipping rates.

 Columbus doesn't get the snowfall that more northern Ohio gets but it does have some of the severe weather that's common in the midwest such as strong lightning storms and hail.
 In general, you can expect all 4 seasons in Columbus so take that into account when choosing the time of the year that you move.